Return Management feature overviewEdit on GitHub

 - Fall on the return dates set forth in the Return Policy.

 For now, you can set the Return Policy period in code only.
 There is no UI for that.
-See HowTo - Set the number of days for a return policy for details.
+For details, see HowTo - Set the number of days for a return policy.

 Return items states